-This is a list of most profitable food businesses in Kenya as of 2018.
+This is a list of most profitable food businesses in Kenya.
 One of the largest and most invested sectors in Kenya is the food industry.
 From hotels, vibandas, supply, production, to catering, you can name them all.
 People are making millions from trying their hands in this game.
 Kenya being rooted in agriculture, simply means that that the relevant resources are easily available.

 The idea is to make huge profits by expanding your small kibanda, or improving the quality of your services so you attract more customers which means more returns.
 No one wants to sit in an office all day, doing the same thing over and over again from eight to five.
 Here are some of the most profitable ventures in the food sector you should lay your hands in and start generating good income.